jadnco/cs-ia-docs/Criterion-B.md

 Models are a group of properties that get stored in the database.

-An example of a model would be a `Spot`, this table represents all the properties:
+This table represents all the properties of a `Spot` model:

 | Property | Type | Description
 | --- | --- | --- | ---